Skip to main content

 Who Cares?

-I’ve been sitting on my feelings for this movie for a long time, but I didn’t have the vocabulary to describe why I felt this movie was important until a semi-recent development in the superhero world.
+I’ve been sitting on my feelings for this movie for a long time, but I didn’t have the vocabulary to describe why I felt this movie was important until a semi-recent development in both the superhero world and the film world at large.

 I don’t really know how good or bad Batgirl really was.
 Thanks to Warner Bros., maybe none of us will ever know.
-Maybe it really was another Fantastic Four (though even if it was, I don't necessarily think that negates its right to be properly judged by the filmgoing public), but just as likely, it was another 2017’s Power Rangers: an unconventional approach to the superhero movie that certain audiences didn’t know what to do with, maybe a film that took a few risks, but something that might have had tremendous meaning for those members of the audience for whom this effort did resonate.
+Maybe it really was another Fantastic Four, but just as likely, it was another 2017’s Power Rangers: an unconventional approach to the superhero movie that certain audiences didn’t know what to do with, but something that might have yielded surprising rewards.
 In the wake of something like Power Rangers being left out to dry, it’s not hard to imagine Zaslov and the others at Warner Bros. straining to believe that audiences would respond to something whose appeal and victories were not easily articulated.

 The One and Only Ivan (2020), formerly a resident of Disney+